 Obesity rises when solid sleep goes by the wayside, which exacerbates a woman’s grumpiness.
 Both men and women become quarrelsome and less able to cope with life’s ups and downs.
 This can impact their interactions as spouses, friends, or partners.

 Frequently Asked Questions

-Does my partner have sleep apnea?
+How can I tell if my partner has sleep apnea?